Do I have to renew my membership?

 Members wishing to change their status to active (practising) are required to apply for active membership [Rule 53(1), 53(2)].
 For more information, please see "Change of Status (to Active)" on the Applications page.

-How do I retire my membership with the Law Society?
+How do I resign my membership with the Law Society?

 Any member wishing to resign as a member may submit his or her request to the Executive of the Law Society.
-On acceptance by the Executive, the member will be recorded as retired.
-[Act s.15(1), Rule 59(1)] NOTE: Members who have resigned and wish to resume their practice in the NWT at a later date will have to apply as a full member.
+On acceptance by the Executive, the member will be recorded as resigned.
+[Act s.15(1)].
+NOTE: Members who have resigned and wish to resume their practice in the NWT at a later date will have to apply as a new member.

 What type of membership should I choose?